Shreyas-077/Diligent-Assessment/README.md

 A complete Python-based data pipeline that generates synthetic e-commerce data, loads it into SQLite, and performs analytical queries.

+## Prompt

+You are an expert full-stack developer.

+I need a complete, efficient solution for the following task :

+Goal : Develop a mini e-commerce data pipeline using Python and SQLite, then push the project to GitHub.

+Requirements :

+1. Generate synthetic e-commerce data for around 5 tables :

+   - users (id, name, email, signup_date)

+   - products (id, name, category, price)

+   - orders (id, user_id, order_date, total_amount)

+   - order_items (id, order_id, product_id, quantity, subtotal)

+   - reviews (id, user_id, product_id, rating, review_text, review_date)

+   Each table should have realistic random data (use Faker or random library).

+2. Save each table’s synthetic data to separate `.csv` files.

+3. Ingest all generated CSVs into a SQLite database named `ecommerce.db`.

+4. Write a SQL query that joins multiple tables — for example:

+   - Show top 5 users by total spending, including user name, email, total orders, and total amount spent.

+   - Ensure the query is optimized and readable.

+5. The final output should:

+   - Print the joined query result clearly in the console.

+   - Be modular, with functions like `generate_data()`, `load_to_sqlite()`, and `run_queries()`.

+   - Follow clean coding and exception handling practices.

+6. Finally, create a short `README.md` explaining:

+   - Project structure

+   - How to run it

+   - Sample query output

+7. Assume I’ll push this to GitHub after running it locally.

+So include a `.gitignore` (ignore `__pycache__`, `.db`, `.csv`).

+Make sure the code is efficient, uses vectorized operations when possible and runs smoothly in under 30 seconds.

+Next Prompt :

+Now, let’s build a simple Python-based frontend to display the SQL query results neatly, no need for a fancy web UI.

+Here’s what I want next:

+1. Goal :

+   - Use Python to display the SQL output (top customers by spending) in a clean and interactive way.

+   - It should act as a minimal “frontend” or visualization layer.

+   - add a button to re-generate the data.

+2. Options (pick one) :

+   - Streamlit → for a lightweight, browser-based dashboard

+   - Tkinter → for a small desktop-style window with a table

+   - (Streamlit is preferred for simplicity and quick setup)

+3. Requirements :

+   - The script should read the data directly from the existing `ecommerce.db` SQLite database.

+   - Run the same SQL query that fetches top customers by total spending:

+   - Display the result in a clean table format.

+   - Include a small title like “E-Commerce Insights Dashboard”.

+   - Optionally, add a “Refresh Data” button to re-run the query and update the table.

+4. Expected Output :

+   - A simple Streamlit/Tkinter window showing a table of:

+     - Name

+     - Email

+     - Total Orders

+     - Total Spent

+   - Runs directly with one command (e.g. `streamlit run dashboard.py` or `python dashboard.py`)

+5. Deliverables :

+   - New file: `dashboard.py`

+   - Clean, well-commented code

+   - No external dependencies except `streamlit` (if used)

+   - Ready to integrate with the existing backend files

+Now, please generate the complete code for this simple Python frontend (using Streamlit preferred), connecting it to the existing SQLite database and query.

+add the exact wordings in the readme file with the heading as prompt and keep under ecommerce data pipeline heading dont change any words or sentences

 ## 📋 Project Overview

 This project demonstrates a full data pipeline workflow: